 Day 5 – Downtown Ubud: Temples and Art Markets

 It’s now time to explore downtown Ubud.
-Most of its popular attractions are located within walking distance, except for the Monkey forest which is found a bit further away.
+Most of the popular tourist attractions are located within walking distance, except for the Monkey forest which is found a bit further away.

 Ubud Art Market